vinkobuble/cohort-analysis/README.md

 There is `--max_weeks` CLI argument to limit number of weeks to process in the cases where there is more data than available memory.

-The time complexity of this step is `O(M x logS x logC)` - for each order we need to perform customer ID lookup to find which cohort the customer belongs.
+The time complexity of this step is `O(M x (logK + logS))` - for each order we need to perform customer ID lookup to find which cohort the customer belongs.

 ### Generating report - output CSV file